 Innovative investments like these extend the lifecycle of plastic materials and ensure waste is properly managed to remain in the economy and out of our ecosystems.
 However, the goal of eliminating marine litter won’t be accomplished by the plastics industry alone.
 It takes all of us to find real solutions to the environmental challenges we face.

-Plastic waste in our oceans is an international concern—which is exactly why the plastics industry has tackled oceanic waste head-on and dedicated billions of dollars to innovation and advocacy aimed at reducing plastics in the ocean.
+addressed plastic pollution head-on and dedicated billions of dollars to innovation and advocacy aimed at reducing waste in the ocean.
 Moreover, the efforts don’t stop there.
-The plastics industry has also engaged with and supported bipartisan policy efforts like Save Our Seas 2.0, signed into law in 2020, which enhances international engagement and improves domestic infrastructure to reduce plastic waste.
+The plastics industry has engaged with and supported bipartisan policy efforts like Save Our Seas 2.0, signed into law in 2020, which enhances international engagement and improves domestic infrastructure to reduce plastic waste.

-Another productive piece of legislation is the Realizing the Economic Opportunities and Value of Expanding Recycling (RECOVER) Act, which would allocate federal grants to states and municipalities to invest in recycling programs and new technologies to increase collection rates and promote consumer education.
+Another productive piece of legislation introduced this Congress is the Recycling Infrastructure and Accessibility Act (RIAA), which supports efforts to evaluate existing recycling systems, identify opportunities for improved recycling infrastructure and expand circularity investments.
 The EPA has also committed around $350 million to upgrade recycling infrastructure and improve education on plastic waste pollution.
 With more funding and support of advanced recycling and infrastructure building, marine pollution challenges can be solved.

 These efforts also extend abroad.
 In 2020, the U.S. International Development Finance Corporation launched its $2.5 billion Ocean Plastic Initiative, a testament to the importance of private investment in developing waste management and recycling infrastructure.
 The international Trash Free Waters initiative outlines EPA’s approach to a multi-tier stakeholder solution to address marine debris, serving as a model for countries to address the challenges of oceanic pollution and improve waste stream management.
 Integrated efforts between industry actors and governments are critical to mitigating plastic waste in the ocean and reiterating the importance of stakeholder collaboration to strengthen waste management systems around the world.